-Manor Formula One reserve driver and Indianapolis 500 rookie Alexander Rossi appeared to coast through the finish running on what had to be leftover fumes to win today’s 100th running of the Indianapolis 500.
+Manor Formula One reserve driver and Indianapolis 500 rookie Alexander Rossi appeared to coast through the finish running on what had to be leftover fumes to win today’s 100th running of America’s most famous race.

 It’s one of the biggest days in motorsports each year, and the 100th running of the Indianapolis 500 will roll off in just a few hours.
 It’s not hard to sense the excitement surrounding the whole spectacle, and we’ve got a few folks out there to bring it all to you—from a whole lot closer than your TV will probably…

 The Indianapolis 500 is about to make history with its landmark 100th race, and we’re live on the scene to survey the grid.
 Join our own Jason Torchinsky live now as he tours the grid ahead of the race.
 What do you want to know about the cars on the grid?
 The drivers lined up with them?
 Ask us now!

 It’s time for the so-called “greatest spectacle in racing”: the Indianapolis 500.
 This year’s race is even more intense given that it’s the 100th running of the big show.
 Here’s why you should tune in, besides the fact that if you don’t you’re a bad American.

 As you likely know, the 100th running of the Indy 500 is just about to happen, and that’s a big deal.
 Even if we all solemnly agree that this centennial is indeed a Big Deal, there’s still many upstanding gearheads who may be confused about the differences between the two best-known open-wheel racing series.
 Let’s see…

 If you were a time traveler trying to determine, for some reason, what car culture was like in America in any given year, you could pretty much use the contemporaneous Indy 500 pace car as your one data point and come to some pretty reasonable conclusions.